 To access the MPS Exam, a student must use

-or FireFox) on a computer that has full
+the latest version of Firefox or Safari web browser program on a computer that has full

 Internet access.
 Almost any modern Internet connection